11:30 AM - 2:00 PM

 Half Century Luncheon 2020

-The Stanford Medicine Alumni Association proudly hosts a special afernoon each year designed to honor medical alumni and friends across multiple graduation years to celebrate those alumni who graduated more than 50 years ago.
-A beautiful afternoon luncheon at Sharon Heights Country Club featuring a guest speaker paired with fantastic company makes this event one you truly will not want to miss!
+Thank you to everyone who attended the Stanford Medicine Alumni Association's Half Century Club Luncheon: a special afternoon designed to honor medical alumni and friends across multiple graduation years to celebrate those alumni who graduated more than 50 years ago.

 This year's guest speaker is Abraham Verghese, MD, MACP, MFA